-7,500 BC: The melting of the ice sheets resulted in the flooding of the North Sea basin and the disappearance of the land bridge connecting Britain to the continent by 8000 years ago.
+The rise in sea levels was rapid.
+On some sites it was up to 30 centimetres per year - equivalent to 30 metres or about 100 feet in 100 years!
+The flooding of the North Sea basin continued and, about 8,000 years ago, the land bridge which connected Britain to the main land was severed.
 This prevented many tree and plans species to invade Britain and explains, for example, why it has only two species of conifer: Scots Pine and juniper (the status of yew is contested).

 Impact Mesolithic peoples, ca. 8,000-5.000 BC